 Scroll down to the recipe card to get the full recipe with measurements!

-• Bananas: An essential!
-This recipe uses 3 bananas.
-The riper the bananas, the better.
+• Ripe Bananas: This recipe uses 3 bananas.
+The riper your bananas are, the better.
 They act as the egg replacement and help bind the muffins together.
+I use the same trick in my healthy banana bread bars and vegan banana bread cookies.

 • Coconut Sugar: This natural sweetener adds extra sweetness and a subtle caramel flavor that pairs so well with the bananas.